Aquabet/GPTbot_frontend/readme.md

 - **React.js**: Used to build the user interface.
 - **Axios**: For making HTTP requests to the backend API.
 - **i18next**: For internationalization and language translation.
-- **CSS Modules**: To style components in a modular and reusable way.

 ## Getting Started